Vietnam.vn - Nền tảng quảng bá Việt Nam

 Recently, the Hue Monuments Conservation Center has collaborated with technology startup Phygital Labs to identify 10 Nguyen Dynasty artifacts at the Hue Royal Antiquities Museum.
 The artifacts selected for identification are typical artifacts of the Nguyen Dynasty kings and mandarins such as thrones, palanquins, shoes (royal utensils used in daily life and ceremonies), gold branches and jade leaves (used for interior decoration), or a set of pink tattoos (a pastime)...

-Phygital Labs, with Nomion technology solution and chip attached to the relic, has encrypted data, creating a digital version of the relic.
-This technology ensures uniqueness and 1-1 connection between the physical version and the digital version.
+Phygital Labs, with Nomion technology solution and chip attached to the relic, has encrypted the data, creating a digital version for the relic.
+This technology ensures the uniqueness and 1-1 connection between the physical version and the digital version.
 Thus, the relic of the Hue Monuments Conservation Center has been identified by blockchain technology and certified ownership, from which digital assets are created from real assets, which are relics.
 Not stopping there, the Hue Monuments Conservation Center and Phygital Labs continue to exhibit relics on metaverse, the first metaverse digital cultural exhibition in Vietnam, integrating Apple Vision Pro.

 Công nghệ định danh tạo giá trị mới cho bảo tàng, cổ vật- Ảnh 3.